NatigAgarzayev/iot_portfolio/Reflections/ref01.md

 - How was your interaction with peers/instructors?
   * Collaborated with peers on troubleshooting
 - Help and extra work
   - Who helped you, gave feedback, was it valuable?
+Yes
   - Who did you help, gave feedback to?
+Nobody asked help
   - Did you present, implement, made a PR, or fix something that was crucial for the class in itself?
+Don't think so